Nachlaot: Religious institutions

 Or Zaruaa Synagogue, founded in 1926 by Rabbi Amram Aburbeh for the Ma'araviim Jewish congregation, also served as a yeshiva for religious students.
 The building located on 3 Shmuel Refaeli street in Nahalat Ahim neighborhood was declared a historic preservation site in 1989, under cultural heritage protection.
 Rabbi Ben-Zion Meir Hai Uziel, the chief rabbi of Erez Israel, appointed Aburbeh as chief rabbi of the Nachlaot neighbourhood from 1924 to 1951.
 He was succeeded by Rabbi Rahamim Levy, who served as Rav of Nachlaot until 2013.

 The Romaniote community of Jerusalem holds its religious services in the synagogue Beit Avraham Ve'ohel Sarah liKehilat Ioanina, which is also in Nachlaot.

+Yeshiva Sulam Yaakov was founded in 2006 by Rabbi Aaron Leibowitz; it serves, largely, the "Anglo" community.

 Cultural landmarks

 The Gerard Behar Center, formerly known as Beit Ha'Am, opened in 1961.
 It was the venue for the 1961 trial of Adolf Eichmann and was renovated in 1983 as an arts centre.

 Barbur Gallery is a nonprofit space originally opened in Nachlaot for contemporary art and artists, offering changing exhibitions, musical performances, movie screenings, video-art and art lectures.
 In 2020, the gallery relocated to the nearby Mamilla neighborhood.